robertkck/blog/content/home/about.md

 # title = "About me"
 # title = "Open Source Enthusiast, #rstats nerd, passionate about analyzing"
-title = "Economist interesten in Machine Learning and Open Data :wave:"
+title = "About me :wave:"

 # Choose the user profile to display
 # This should be the username of a profile in your `content/author/` folder.
 author = "Admin"
 +++

-I am a data scientist working at the Austrian Institute of Technology.
+I am a data scientist interested in open data, data visualisation and machine learning.
+At the Austrian Institute of Technology my research revolves around the socio-economic impact of R&I policy.
 Find out more about my [projects](#projects) on Austrian media, [posts](../post/_master/LICENSE_index.md) on data viz, an [publications](http://www.viz.netlify.com/#publications) in the area of innovation, policy and low-carbon transition, for example.

 # When I'm not analysing shit, I enjoy making stuff.